-Represented Dun & Bradstreet in treble damage monopoly case involving computerized business information data bases.
+Represented Dun & Bradstreet in treble damage monopoly case involving computerized business information databases.
 Copyright counterclaim by Dun & Bradstreet.
-2-month jury trial, Northern District of Illinois (Chicago) (Judge Moran).
+Two-month jury trial, Northern District of Illinois (Chicago) (Judge Moran).
 Plaintiff represented by Lionel Gross of Altheimer, Gray (Chicago).
-Case won. $4 million jury verdict against NBL on Dun & Bradstreet’s counterclaim.
+Case won. $4 million jury verdict against NBL on Dun & Bradstreet's counterclaim.

 SuperTurf v.
 Monsanto ("AstroTurf Case") (Antitrust) (1980)

 Represented Monsanto in private treble damage monopoly antitrust case claiming monopoly of artificial turf.
 Six-week jury trial, Eastern District Missouri (St. Louis) (Judge Meredith).
 Jury verdict for Monsanto.
 Plaintiff represented by Joseph Alioto, Sr. (San Francisco).
 Case before Eighth Circuit Court of Appeals.
 Case won.

 Represented new management of corporation defrauded by prior management.
 Involved GAAP, GAAS, inventory accounting, etc. Two-month jury trial, Northern District of Illinois (Chicago) (Judge Crowley).
 Jury verdict against Cenco.
 Defendant represented by Sam Weisbard of McDermott, Will & Emery (Chicago).
 Case lost.